 Need to Study Up?

 So how did you do?
 If you missed a few don't worry... even some of the locals I've quizzed have struggled on some of these Adirondack facts.
 But there is one thing you can do: come experience it!
-Discover and learn at the world-renowned Adirondack Museum, read the trail head signs & kiosks before you head out to explore, take a historic boat or walking tour, marvel in the beauty of Great Camp Sagamore and its surroundings.
+Discover and learn at the world-renowned Adirondack Experience, The Museum on Blue Mountain Lake, read the trail head signs & kiosks before you head out to explore, take a historic boat or walking tour, marvel in the beauty of Great Camp Sagamore and its surroundings.
 Trust me, for every corner you take, there is probably a cool piece of trivia to quiz someone on later.

 This week in related "Did You Know" ADK news: